gluster/glusterdocs/Upgrade-Guide/op_version.md

     [root@~]#gluster volume set all cluster.op-version 30701

 Note:
-This is not mandatory, but advisable to have updated op-version if you wants to make use of latest features in the updated gluster.
+This is not mandatory, but advisable to have updated op-version if you want to make use of latest features in the updated gluster.